Vowel overlap in R: More advanced topics

 function when you’re calculating Bhattacharyya’s Affinity, ways at making the functions less error-prone, and some visualizations you can do with your data after you’ve collected it.

 Update (November 23, 2021): Betsy Sneller and I have done some recent research on Pillai scores.
-Please see the summary of our ASA2021 poster (and the poster itself) for more information.
+Please see the summary of our ASA2021 poster (and the paper itself) for more information.

 Data prep